azatsatklichov/java-in-deep/README.md

 This project will keep enhancing with examples based on below categories.

 ## Setup
-No need special setup, project is a simple Java Maven project.
+No needs special setup, project is a simple Java project with  JUnit5 library.
 Just note that all-folders containing Java code are 'source folders' in case you use Eclipse.

 ## Algorithmic Solutions